johnpan/whenDefined/README.md

 # whenDefined.js
 A simple way to check object/ library/ function availability and trigger promises.
-With the second parameter one can ensure that the promise resolves only if a method returns true.
+With the <i>second parameter</i> one can ensure that the promise resolves only if a method returns true.
 Uses jQuery promises.

 Dead-easy usage:
   ```javascript